AdaCore/training_material/courses/spark_for_ada_programmers/8_subprogram_contracts.rst

 * Functional contracts given by

-  - The precondition with aspect :code:`Pre`
+  - The precondition with aspect :ada:`Pre`
-  - The postcondition with aspect :code:`Post`
+  - The postcondition with aspect :ada:`Post`
-  - The contract cases with aspect :code:`Contract_Cases`
+  - The contract cases with aspect :ada:`Contract_Cases`

 * Postcondition may be imprecise